Tilde.red

 The roadmap for what tilde.red likely will look like, and timeline for it coming on-line is:

-• Statement of principles completed.
-By end of month 1 (in progress)
+- Statement of principles completed.
+By end of month 1

-• Community Guildelines completed.
-By end of month 1 (in progress)
+- Community Guildelines completed.
+By end of month 1

-• Shell server should be up and running in the first month. (completed)
+- Shell server should be up and running in the first month.

-• Choosing what set of intial community services to operate, and the scope of usage. (in progress)
+- Choosing what set of intial community services to operate, and the scope of usage.

 Architecture

-• The chat system we’ll be using is Zulip.
-It is a great open source product, that has apps for all OSs available, a terminal client officially supported, and a very deep API for integrations.
+- Zulip is the chat system we'll be using.
+Zulip is a great open source product, that has apps for all OSs available, a terminal client officially supported, and a very deep API for integrations.

 This is just an abbreviated plan, at this time, and will get fleshed out, and updated as needed.